TutorLyft Logo

 Creating Study Aids

-Develop study aids such as flashcards, mind maps, or summary sheets to make the review process more active and less monotonous.
+Develop study aids such as flashcards, mind maps (starting with a blank page to visually organize your ideas), or summary sheets to make the review process more active and less monotonous.
 By rephrasing information in your own words and using visual aids, you create a stronger and more personal connection with the material.

 Employing Spaced Repetition